ovh/cds/docs/content/docs/concepts/workflow/hooks/git-repo-webhook.md

 GitHub / Bitbucket / GitLab are supported by CDS.

-> When you add a repository webhook it will also automatically delete your runs which are linked to a deleted branch (24h after branch deletion).
+> When you add a repository webhook, it will also automatically delete your runs which are linked to a deleted branch (24h after branch deletion).